andre-st/goodreads-www/README.md

 [![Screenshot](screenshot-20180611.png "Screenshot")](https://andre-st.github.io/goodreads/)

 [Responsive](https://en.wikipedia.org/wiki/Responsive_web_design), [static](https://en.wikipedia.org/wiki/Static_web_page), [transactional landing page](https://en.wikipedia.org/wiki/Landing_page) I can easily host on [GitHub Pages](https://pages.github.com/) for free:
-- form submission is supported by external free services, plain HTML5 form validation
+- form submission is supported by external free services
+- plain HTML5 form validation
 - form contains as less elements as possible, so filling of this form seems like less work
 - color scheme and typography refer to the Goodreads.com website
 - problem statement (why) -> solution statement -> call to action
 - [privacy notice](privacy.txt) and consent checkbox (GDPR)
 - left half of the page: slightly animated informative slides
 - slides
+  - change when the user changes between the input controls
   - help users understand the form: where do they find the info they have to enter etc
   - add a second mouse pointer as users are used to seek and follow mouse pointers: we attract and lead their attention to specific areas; it clearly represents an user interaction, too: "sth. you have to do too"; it's the only significant animation on the page
-  - change when the user changes between the input controls
   - aren't real screenshots: HTML easier to update, loads faster;<br>screenshots need editing due to copyrighted book covers

 ### Observations: